qleveque/gitrs/README.md

 ### Actions

-By default, an action can be ran at runtime by pressing `:` and then typing the desired action.
+By default, actions can be run at runtime by pressing <kbd>:</kbd> and typing the desired one.
 An action can be a:

 - **Shell command**:
     * `!` Run and wait